uzh-dqbm-cmi/PySeqLab/docs/source/about.rst

 Citation
 --------------------------------------------------------------------------------

-To cite PySeqLab in publications please use:
+To cite PySeqLab in your work, please use:

 **Allam A, Krauthammer M.**
 PySeqLab an open source Python package for sequence labeling and segmentation.